(c) Michael Soluri

 Jon began working at HSG in the summer of 2016.
 After graduating from the University of California, San Diego with a Bachelor’s degree in English Literature, he decided to follow his dream of joining the publishing industry by moving to New York.
 He gained valuable experience interning at NYU Press and Writers House, while also pursuing a Master’s degree in Publishing: Digital and Print Media at NYU.

-While Jon is not currently accepting queries, genres that appeal to him include historical fiction, fantasy and sci-fi, spy thrillers, and African American literature.
-He has an appreciation for skillful world building thanks to a childhood growing up alongside Harry Potter, and a weakness for stories with diverse casts of characters, grey and gray morality, and anything whatsoever related to video games.
+While Jon is not currently accepting queries, he reads all genres of fiction but has a particular interest in science fiction and fantasy, African-American fiction, literary fiction, and mysteries and thrillers.
+He has an appreciation for skillful world building thanks to a childhood growing up alongside Harry Potter, and a soft spot for Cold War-era spy stories learned from Robert Ludlum.